-Tim Bixby, Jennifer Fleiss, and Carley Roney have been designated by the Founder as Class I Directors; Melanie Harris and Mike Ross have been designated by the Founder as Class II Directors; and Jennifer Hyman, Beth Kaplan, and Gwyneth Paltrow have been designated by the Founder as Class III Directors, respectively.
-Scott Friend has been designated by the Bain Capital Ventures Entities as a Class II director and Dan Nova has been designated by the Highland Entities as a Class II director.
+Tim Bixby and Jennifer Fleiss have been designated by the Founder as Class I Directors; Mike Roth has been designated by the Founder as a Class II Director; and Jennifer Hyman, Beth Kaplan, Emil Michael and Gwyneth Paltrow have been designated by the Founder as Class III Directors, respectively.
+In addition, Scott Friend has been designated by the Bain Capital Ventures Entities as a Class II director.
+The Highland Entities have not designated a director following Dan Nova's resignation from the Board in April 2024.
 As a result of the Stockholders Agreement and the aggregate voting power of the parties to the agreement, we expect that the parties to the agreement will control the election of directors at RTR.